 The new construction rule requires employers to determine:

-If there is a confined space, the employer should determine if there are existing or potential hazards in the space.
+If there is a confined space, the employer should determine existing or potential hazards in the space.
 If there are such hazards, the employer should classify the space according to the physical and atmospheric hazards found in it.

 The four classifications are: